redpencilio/deliver-email-service/README.md

 If you havent yet worked with the migration service then you can find a detailed explanation on how to migrate a file to your database [HERE](https://github.com/mu-semtech/mu-migrations-service).

-The migration file is included by default when using the example app: (app-deliver-email-service)[https://github.com/aatauil/app-deliver-email]
+The migration file is included by default when using the example app: (app-deliver-email)[https://github.com/aatauil/app-deliver-email]
-When the file has succesfully migrated to your backend then the folder structure should look like this:
+When the file has succesfully migrated to your backend then the mailbox & folder structure in the backend should look like this:

 ![exampleStructure](https://user-images.githubusercontent.com/52280338/98683867-d361c080-2365-11eb-9c4d-7a800f393106.png)

 <sup><b>!!
-Emails + header boxes are displayed only for illustration purposes & are NOT included in the migration file by default !!</b></sup>
+Emails + header boxes are displayed only for illustration purposes & are NOT included in the migration file by default</b></sup>

 <br> <br>
 # Environment Variables

 The following environment variables can be added to your docker-compose file.
-You can find the list below sorted by which subject they are closest related.
-All these environment variables are meant to be added under the email-delivery-service environment section in your docker-compose file.
+You can find the list below sorted by which subject they are closest related to.
+All the environment variables are meant to be added under the email-delivery-service environment section in your docker-compose file.

 ## Database